- Click HERE to access an article about how to navigate Vision, set favorites, and find help.

 Select the Credit Category to save the calculated credits.
 The credit categories available are those which have been created in Edit Credit Categories in Generations.
-The category description selected should indicate current year credits.
+The category description selected should indicate career credits.

 Next, choose the Grade Point Value Group to base the failing and passing grades.
 Sometimes schools have two categories.
 For example, one Grade Point Value Group used for the regular student population where 70 is the lowest passing grade, and another Grade Point Value Group used for the special education students where 65 is the lowest passing grade.

-Select to Include transfer courses in computing the course credits.
-Transfer courses are courses a student took at a different school and the courses were entered into the database as transfer courses for the purposes of credit calculation, computing GPA, and transcripts.
+Select Include transfer courses in computing the course credits.
+Transfer courses are courses that were taken a different school and entered into the database as transfer courses for the purposes of credit calculation, computing GPA, and transcripts.

 If this option is selected, the Set up grade field substitution area is available.
 The following window opens.

 Here is another possible grade field substitution for final average:

 Click OK to return to the main setup area.

 Set the range of students to be processed.
 By default, all students are selected.
 The students available in this list are based on the Student Filter.
 The selection of students can be narrowed further by using the filters in the Student Range area, pictured below.